RULES & GUIDELINES

 17+ years

-In freestyle Pro/Adv-Am categories only the amateur dancer is judged.
-Errors made by the professional/advanced dancer can result in a deduction in score if they affect the amateur's performance.
+Defined as a partnership between an amateur dancer and a semi-pro or professional level dancer as defined above.
+In Pro-Am categories only the amateur dancer is judged.
+Errors made by the professional/semi-pro dancer can result in a deduction in score if they affect or detract from the amateur's performance.

 Music Guidelines